ChainSafe/chainbridge-deploy/cfgBuilder/README.md

-# Eth and Sub Config Builder
+# Config Builder

-This is a simple CLI tool to help automate new ETH and SUB deployments.
+This is a simple CLI tool to help automate deployment of new relayers.

 An input JSON config looks like this: